Tanz0rz/haxe-fmod/docs/guides/flixel.md

 `FmodFlxEmitter.play(path, target)` creates and starts an instance, and `new FmodFlxEmitter(instance, target)` wraps one you already created.
 Positions are pushed by the runtime update, so the emitter has no per-frame work of its own.

 Distance culling is opt-in.
 With `stopEventsOutsideMaxDistance = true`, the emitter stops its event with a fadeout while it is beyond the event's authored maximum distance from the listener, and restarts it when the listener comes back in range.
 This saves voices on far-away looping emitters.
 Only an instance the emitter itself stopped is restarted, so an instance the game stopped stays stopped, and a restart begins from the event's start with the instance's parameters still applied. `listenerIndex` picks which listener the distance is measured against, `cullCheckInterval` sets how many frames pass between checks (default 6), and `cullMaxDistance` overrides the authored distance when set to a positive value.
-Culling applies to 3D events only.
+One-shot events are never culled, since stopping and restarting a self-ending event would replay it long after it would have finished.
+With the default `cullMaxDistance` only 3D events are culled.
+A 2D event is culled only when `cullMaxDistance` is set.

 ## FmodFlxListener